fxpl/notebooks/README.md

  * The clone analysis produces four CSV files:
     * file2hashesA<timestamp>.csv contains a list of the MD5 hash of each code cell in each notebook.
-    * hash2filesA<timestamp>.csv contains one line per unique code snippet.
-      The line contains the MD5 hash and line count of the snippet, followed by a list of all places where this code snippet can be found, on the format `notebook_name1, cell_index1, notebook_name2, cell_index2, ...`.
+    * hash2filesA<timestamp>.csv contains one line per unique code snippet, and one line per snippet clone group.
+Each line contains the MD5 hash and line count of the snippet(s), followed by a list of all places where this code snippet can be found, on the format `notebook_name1, cell_index1, notebook_name2, cell_index2, ...`.
       The value 0 of a cell index means the first code cell in the notebook, 1 means the second code cell in the notebook and so on.